aitorsanz/lab1-git-race/description.md

 		- NOTICE.txt: Notices and attributions required by libraries that the project depends on.
 		- README.txt: Project's readme.

-	In our case, our project have the next structure:
+	In our case, our project has the next structure:

 	|src/
 	|---main/